X8iliass8X/InterfaceElementsDetection/README.md

 # InterfaceElementsDetection
-# run this script in the terminal to train your model "!yolo detect train data=/content/data.yaml model=yolo11s.pt epochs=60 imgsz=640"
+# run this script in the terminal to train your model "yolo detect train data=data.yaml model=yolo11m.pt epochs=100 imgsz=640"